University of Bonn: Research

 University of Bonn researchers made fundamental contributions in the sciences and the humanities.
 In physics researchers developed the quadrupole ion trap and the Geissler tube, discovered radio waves, were instrumental in describing cathode rays and developed the variable star designation.
 In chemistry researchers made significant contributions to the understanding of alicyclic compounds and Benzene.
 In material science researchers have been instrumental in describing the lotus effect.
 In mathematics University of Bonn faculty made fundamental contributions to modern topology and algebraic geometry.
-The Hirzebruch–Riemann–Roch theorem, Lipschitz continuity, the Petri net, the Schönhage–Strassen algorithm, Faltings's theorem and the Toeplitz matrix are all named after University of Bonn mathematicians.
+The Hirzebruch–Riemann–Roch theorem, Lipschitz continuity, the Petri net, the Schönhage–Strassen algorithm, Faltings' theorem and the Toeplitz matrix are all named after University of Bonn mathematicians.
 University of Bonn economists made fundamental contributions to game theory and experimental economics.
 Thinkers that were faculty at the University of Bonn include the poet August Wilhelm Schlegel, the historian Barthold Georg Niebuhr, the theologians Karl Barth and Joseph Ratzinger and the poet Ernst Moritz Arndt.